xeraa/microservice-monitoring/readme.md

 2. Create the Elastic Cloud instance with the same version as specified in *variables.yml*'s `elastic_version`, enable Kibana as well as the GeoIP and user agent plugins, and set the environment variables with the values of `ELASTICSEARCH_HOST`, `ELASTICSEARCH_USER`, and `ELASTICSEARCH_PASSWORD`.
 3. Change into the *lightsail/* directory.
 4. Change the settings to a domain you have registered under Route53 in *inventory*, *variables.tf*, and *variables.yml*.
 If you have a working Hosted Zone for that domain, import it with `terraform import aws_route53_zone.myzone <ID>`.
 Otherwise you will need up update the Name Servers under Registered Domains with those generated under Hosted Zone after applying the next step.
-5. Create the keypair, DNS settings, and instances with `terraform apply`.
+5. If you haven't installed the AWS plugin for Terraform, get it with `terraform init` first.
+Then create the keypair, DNS settings, and instances with `terraform apply`.
 6. Apply the base configuration to all instances with `ansible-playbook --inventory-file=inventory configure_all.yml`.
 7. Apply the instance specific configuration with `ansible-playbook --inventory-file=inventory configure_monitor.yml` — frontend and backend don't have specific configurations.
 8. Deploy the JARs with `ansible-playbook --inventory-file=inventory deploy_bad.yml`, `ansible-playbook --inventory-file=inventory deploy_backend.yml`, `ansible-playbook --inventory-file=inventory deploy_frontend.yml`, and `ansible-playbook --inventory-file=inventory deploy_zipkin.yml` (Ansible is also building them).